(11 Steps Guide) How to Make an App in 2024

 This is the world of marketing and just because you have made an awesome app and published it on the app store, it doesn’t mean customers would be beelining for your app on the app stores!

-When you are developing an app with the intent to offer a solution to any existing problem, you must be prepared for the fact that people might already be employing a certain solution already.
+When you are building an app with the intent to offer a solution to any existing problem, you must be prepared for the fact that people might already be employing a certain solution already.
 You would have to think how you would be able to convince them to make that change.

-This is where Marketing comes in!
+This is where marketing comes in!

 Marketing is not the villain we have chalked it up to be.
 Even the best of the products needs the help of marketing to get it in front of the right audience.
 There are millions of apps on the app stores, you need visibility and marketing is the way to go ahead!